Positive Representations of Split Real Simply-laced Quantum Groups: Abstract

 \section{Abstract}

-We construct the positive principal series representations for $U_q(\g_\R)$ where $\g$ is of simply-laced type, parametrized by $\R^r$ where $r$ is the rank of $\g$.
-In particular, the positivity of the operators and the transcendental relations between the generators of the modular double are shown.
-We define the modified quantum group $\bU_{\fq\til[\fq]}(\g_\R)$ of the modular double and show that the representation of both parts of the modular double commute with each other, there is an embedding into the $q$-tori polynomials, and the commutant is the Langlands dual.
-We write down explicitly the action for type $A_n, D_n$ and give the details of calculations for type $E_6,E_7$ and $E_8$.
+We construct the positive principal series representations for $\cU_q(\g_\R)$ where $\g$ is of simply-laced type, parametrized by $\R_{\geq 0}^r$ where $r$ is the rank of $\g$.
+We describe explicitly the actions of the generators in the positive representations as positive essentially self-adjoint operators on a Hilbert space, and prove the transcendental relations between the generators of the modular double.
+We define the modified quantum group $\bU_{\fq\til[\fq]}(\g_\R)$ of the modular double and show that the representations of both parts of the modular double commute weakly with each other, there is an embedding into a quantum torus algebra, and the commutant contains its Langlands dual.